 Greens are one of the fundamentals of southern cuisine.
 To that extent, most southern cooks are privy to traditional methods of cutting them for cooking.
-Although, many will attest that within the ten commandments, there contains a footnote that states “Thou Shalt Find No Superior Accompaniment to Greens than Fat-back.”
-I contend that not only is there a flavor-rich alternative, in addition, it is one that will bring harmony to your body, and mind with it’s abundance of health benefits, and anti-inflammatory properties.
+However, many will attest that within the ten commandments, there contains a footnote that states, “Thou Shalt Find No Superior Accompaniment to Greens than Fat-back.”
+I contend that not only is there a flavor-rich alternative, in addition it is one that will bring harmony to your body and mind with it’s abundance of health benefits and anti-inflammatory properties.

 Kale the (Anti-inflammatory) Super-Green

 After washing greens well, trim the tougher portions of the stems.
-If preferred, you can cut around the stem of leaves, and remove them, keeping the leaf in tact.
+If preferred, you can cut around the stem of leaves and remove them, keeping the leaf in tact.
 First, fold lengthwise.
 Then fold down, and roll.
 Hold rolled leaf firmly, and cut along edge.
-You can layer two or three leaves, and repeat the process.
-I used the Dinosaur kale variety, which has softer stems.
+You can layer two or three leaves, then repeat the process.
+I used the Dinosaur kale variety, (which has softer stems).